Published in

 About the Artist: Fra Angelico.

 Born as Guido, Fra Angelico, the Dominican Friar, was born in 1387 at Vicchio near Florence.
 Before we read anything about the artist, you must know that we really don’t know anything about him.
-For instance, we are unaware of his birth date, home and father’s name.
+For instance, we are unaware of his birth date (not year), home, and father’s name.
 There is a vast gap of at least twenty years, which lies in the shadows.
 Whatever we know about him is through a brief account of Vasari and then his commissions.

 Fra Angelico, Madonna and Child between St Dominic and St Catherine of Alexandria

 Another well-known early work of this father was The Last Judgement, which is in Accademia in Florence.
-It consists of a marvellous group of angels solemnly dancing in a ring before Christ.
+It consists of a marvelous group of angels solemnly dancing in a ring before Christ.

 The Last Judgement by Fra Angelico